al-badarin/CulinaryCompass/README.md

    - [Installation](#installation)

 ## Introduction <a name="introduction"></a>
-This is the README file for the CulinaryCompass project.
 CulinaryCompass is a web application for exploring, sharing, and managing recipes.

 ## Overview <a name="overview"></a>
 The CulinaryCompass application allows users to browse a collection of recipes, add new recipes, view their own profile, edit and delete the recipes the user have created.